TaylorAdamCA/BlazorServerFormBuilder/README.md

 4. Type "Add-Migration Initial" and hit enter
 5. Once that has finished type “Update-Database” and hit enter to build the database
 6. Run the solution using IIS Express
+*  Initially, there won't be anything in the database, so I reccomend creating some form fields, then creating forms using those fields, then finally viewing/using the forms.

 # Plans for the future
 - Make the forms submit and save the data to the database